Functions

 To be eligible for the tailrec

 modifier, a function must call itself as the last operation it performs.
-You cannot use tail recursion when there is more code after the recursive call, and you cannot use it within try
+You cannot use tail recursion when there is more code after the recursive call, within try

-blocks.
-Currently, tail recursion is supported by Kotlin for JVM and Kotlin/Native.
+blocks, or on open functions.
+Currently, tail recursion is supported by Kotlin for the JVM and Kotlin/Native.

 See also: